alokpandey/underscore_eval_fix/README.md

 2. **Template Function**: Added a safe mode for the template function that doesn't use `new Function()` to execute arbitrary code.
    - The safe implementation processes templates without using eval or Function constructor
    - It supports basic interpolation and escaping
-   - It has limited support for complex expressions
+   - It includes a secure mini-interpreter for evaluate blocks
-   - Evaluate blocks are disabled in safe mode
+   - Supports common JavaScript operations like loops, conditionals, and basic expressions

 3. **Configuration Option**: Added a `safe` option to `_.templateSettings` to control whether to use the safe implementation (default: true) or the original implementation.